-During its first term, Obama Administration has pursued a "cap and trade" approach in its climate (energy) legislation.
-Passed the House but failed in the Senate in 2010 where detractors calling it the "cap and tax" approach.
+During its first term, the Obama Administration pursued a "cap and trade" approach in its climate (energy) legislation.
+Legislation passed the House but failed in the Senate in 2010; detractors called it the "cap and tax" approach.
 Since the government generally does not collect revenue and instead money is transferred among private emitting companies, emissions trading is not taxation.
-Still, emissions trading does work work to increase the costs of emitting greenhouse gases and thus creates incentives to reduce GHG emissions.
+Still, emissions trading does work to increase the costs of emitting greenhouse gases and thus creates incentives to reduce GHG emissions.

-While national policy initiatives for an emissions trading program have failed in the United States, there has been more success at the level of the states. programs to reduce greenhouse gas emissions have been put in place:
+While national policy initiatives for an emissions trading program have failed in the United States, there has been more success at the level of the states. programs to reduce greenhouse gas emissions have been put in place

-- 1. For electric utilities in ten New England states since 2005; and - 2.
+- 1. for electric utilities in ten New England states since 2005; and - 2.
 In California for large stationary sources since 2012 (see website to the right).